 Infancy sleep regression stages are commonly seen and occur in conjunction with the baby’s neurodevelopment.
 An 8-month sleep regression is defined as an abrupt shift in sleep pattern, such as waking up in the middle of the night, in an eight-month-old infant who had previously slept well.

-The sudden nocturnal awakening can affect their sleep-wake cycle resulting in fussiness, more daytime sleep, and trouble falling asleep at night.
-While this change can be worrisome for parents, thankfully, it’s temporary.
-Parents can pass the phase with minimal trouble by knowing more about it.
+Their sleep-wake cycle may be disrupted, causing fussiness, more daytime sleep, and difficulty falling asleep at night.
+While this transition may be concerning for parents, it is only transitory.
+You can get through it with minimal difficulty by learning more about the phase.

 What Are The Causes Of Eight-Month Sleep Regression?

 - Sleep cycle shift: On average, babies between three and six months of age might sleep thrice three times (for about two hours each time) during the daytime.
 On the other hand, babies between six and 12 months of age have about one to two daytime naps each day, usually about one to two hours long each (2).
 Experts believe that this shift in a baby’s sleep cycle might cause sleep regression.

 - Growth and development: At around eight and nine months of age, babies learn several new skills at a time.
 Babbling, copying sounds, clapping hands, crawling, and pulling up to stand are a few things they are mastering (3).These simultaneous developmental changes may lead to temporary sleep disturbance in babies (4).